 Around the turn of the century, in Rhode Island, a group of Bryant College professors from different departments would frequently meet for lunch, sharing ideas over a Sodexo meal.
 The members of this group included Pat Keeley, Pedro Beade and Glen Camp.
 Pat, known for his Irish wit, would frequently remark sarcastically that a new international journal, a multidisciplinary one, was needed to record the group’s thoughts.
 Nobody would think anything of Pat’s tongue in cheek comment but the eccentric and affable Glen Camp, a multilinguist who had spent the early years of his career as a policy director for the U.S. State Department in Europe, would each time raise his glass and reply “Superbe!
 Magnifique!”
 At first it was thought that Camp was acting theatrically in jest but it soon became apparent that he was obsessed by the remark that Keeley would generously repeat over time, if for nothing else, to elicit the predictable reply.
 A Harvard alumnus and Fulbright scholar, Camp was the founder of the Rhode Island branch of Amnesty International, and he saw in open and multidisciplinary communications a catalyst for international education and harmony across geographical boundaries.
 He envisioned how a journal of this nature could promote study abroad programs.
 Sitting at the same table would be Dean Earl Briden whose pet project at Bryant was to get the faculty to think outside the box.
-Bryant students were visiting China and Dean Briden helped with their documentation for passing through customs.
+Bryant students had for decades participated in study abroad programs and Dean Briden was actively involved in the extensive documentation of the programs.
 One may imagine the Dean’s generous words of encouragement to Camp.
 This led Camp to prod Pedro Beade for advice about securing funding for the journal and academic conferences.
 As a board member of the Rhode Island Committee for the Humanities, Beade was an expert in grant writing and had the right connections.
 Camp was the favorite professor of the international students at Bryant, and Beade who had been raised in Cuba believed in Camp’s vision.

 This was an exciting time at Bryant.
 The college was on the verge of becoming a university and a major campus expansion would soon be undertaken.
 As so often happens in such situations involving change, other concepts took a backseat and the idea of a multidisciplinary journal that couldn’t fit readily in any one department could at first elicit only a very narrow support.
-Running a conference was doable and in 2002 the first joint conference was held with the Latino Fraternal Caucus, in North Providence, Rhode Island.
-However, publishing a journal would prove to be a more demanding task.
+Yet from a small seed a tree would grow.

 The International Journal of Arts & Sciences (IJAS) was officially registered as a double-blind refereed journal in 2005.
 The first issue was published one year later in hard-copy format thanks to the creative writings of Rocio Dresser (San Jose State University), Jerry Galloway (Georgia Southern), Kristin Redington Bennett (Wake Forest University), and Sylvia Nassar-McMillan (North Carolina State University), among others.
-Each issue was driven by a call for papers focusing on a particular topic such as the above collection of pedagogical articles.
+Each issue was driven by a call for papers.

 By 2008, some of the initial Bryant faculty had assumed new responsibilities or joined other universities.
 A few others had passed away or retired.
 Among those who were now teaching elsewhere was Joseph Bonnici, a professor active in study abroad programs.

 In 2008, Bonnici was asked to facilitate major changes at IJAS and to extend the organization's outreach beyond American academia.
-Sticking closely to Camp's philosophical blueprint, IJAS formally became an exclusive - instead of joint - organizer of conferences.
-The multidisciplinary content of the conferences remained the same but the format changed from a “traditional” American to an international “study abroad” format.
-Most conferences were also changed into annual, instead of semi-annual, events.
+Sticking closely to Camp's philosophical blueprint, IJAS formally became an organizer of conferences promoting study abroad programs.
+The multidisciplinary content of the research remained the same but the format changed from a “traditional American" to an "international study abroad” format.
 IJAS also started disseminating its articles in electronic format, thereby increasing its articles’ access across the world.
-Professors at Central Connecticut State University including Henry Greene, Khoon Koh and Bonnici himself coordinated the first "study abroad" conferences which have given IJAS a unique identity.
+Professors at Central Connecticut State University including Henry Greene, Khoon Koh and Bonnici himself coordinated the first "study abroad" conferences which have given IJAS a global academic identity.

 Volker Kieber and Joseph Azzopardi in Gottenheim